microsoft/custom-azure-network-encryption/scripts/README.md

 terraform apply
 ```

 It will take a few minutes to provision VM Scale Set cluster.
-If succesfully finished, VM Scale Set has scripts that are trying to access Azure Key Vault and configure IPSec.
+If successfully finished, VM Scale Set has scripts that are trying to access Azure Key Vault and configure IPSec.
 Now you need to grant an access for the provisioned MSI identity to your Azure Key Vault.
 You can find `VMSS SPN` in terraform output.

 You should grant get access for certificates and secrets.